Dark Matter Density Profile Around a Newborn First Star: Methods

 Next, we mark the DM and gas particles within the target minihalo and output their positions and other physical quantities at $z=49$.
 To enhance the numerical resolution, we perform particle splitting on DM and gas particles within a region that sufficiently encompasses their spatial distribution, roughly twice the final virial radius.
 We adopt the particle splitting technique described in \cite{KitsionasWhitworth2002}, which arranges the $13$ child particles on a hexagonal close-packed array.
-We first run model L1 from the initial conditions generated at $z=49$ in the above-described manner, until the target gas cloud collapses ($\rhob=10^{6}\,\gevcc$).
-We then apply the same procedure to generate the initial conditions for the next level.
-We repeat this three times (from L0 to L3; see table~\ref{tab:models}).
+Using the same L0 snapshot at $z=49$ as a common progenitor, we build three independent higher-resolution initial-condition sets by splitting each DM and gas particle into $13^n$ child particles ($n=1,2,3$).
+We then evolve these three sets separately as models L1–L3 (table~\ref{tab:models}) until the target gas cloud collapses ($\rhob=10^{6}\,\gevcc$).
 The highest-resolution model (L3) achieves a mass resolution of DM component $m_{\rm dm,min} = 3.66\times10^{-4}\,\msun$ with gravitational softening of $\varepsilon_{\rm min}=0.022\,$pc.

 We continue the simulations until the gas density reaches $\rho_{\rm b,max}\simeq10^{9}\,\gevcc$, which corresponds to the numerical resolution limit where the Jeans length falls below 10 times the SPH particle’s smoothing length.
 The Jeans length is determined by the local density and temperature of the gas particles (figure~\ref{fig:Dens-Temp_L3}).
 We then analyze the final and intermediate outputs to study the evolution of the DM density profile during the cloud collapse within the minihalo.